grpistoia/Mathemagics/README.md

 ## Acknowledgements

-* Thanks to the Pharo community for constant support with discussions, experiences and hints.
+* Thanks to the Pharo community for constant support, discussions and tips.